KhaledElTahan/pintos/Installation.md

 Test you Qemu build by the listing directories of the built first.

-* For 64-bit machines, a directory with name `x86_64-softmmu` will be present.
+* For 64-bit machines, a directory with name `x86_64-softmmu` should be present.
-* For 32-bit machines, a directory with name `i386-softmmu` will be present.
+* For 32-bit machines, a directory with name `i386-softmmu` should be present.

 ```shell
 cd $HOME/apps/qemu/bin/debug/native/